holepunchto/autobase/README.md

   encrypted: false, // Expect the base to be encrypted, will throw an error otherwise, defaults to true if encryptionKey is set
   fastForward: true, // Enable fast forwarding.
 If passing { key: base.core.key }, they autobase will fastforward to that key first.
   wakeup: new ProtomuxWakeup(), // Set a custom wakeup protocol for hinting which writers are active, see `protomux-wakeup` for protocol details
+  bigBatches: false, // Enable big batches.
+See `base.setBigBatches()` for details.
 }
 ```